InformaticsMatters/docker-rdkit/README.md

 We are now building Python 3 versions on the master/latest branch and for the 2019_03 branch.
 Note that these imags are new and largely untested.

+## Java

+Most images are built with Java 8.
+Recently (early 2019) the Debian Buster repositories changed so that Java 11 was present and Java 8 was no longer available (and could not easily be added).
+Thus Debian images from 2019 onwards are built with Java 11 which is largely untested.

 ## RDKit cartridge

 We have now started to handle the RDKit postgres cartridge in a debian environment as a series of `informaticsmatters/rdkit-cartridge-debian` images.